gangmaru/LadyBuggy/README.md

 # LadyBuggy
-Web programming that created a department-related website
+Web programming Team project that created a department-related website